-Step 5: Written public comments submitted and analyzed by Subcommittees presented to the full NOSB, reviews will contain a motion and second taken in Subcommittee.
+Step 5: Written public comments submitted and analyzed by Subcommittees

+Step 6 (Public Meeting #2): Subcommittees present Preliminary Review, receive oral comment, and discuss the proposal with the full Board.
+When presented to the full NOSB, reviews will contain a motion and second taken in Subcommittee.
 Motions for removal based on the Preliminary Review are voted on by the full Board, and require a decisive two-thirds (2/3) majority to pass.